 Just a reminder to all boat owners that it their responsibility to ensure they have a valid measurement certificate.
 So, if you have had a significant repair (removal and replacement of material from the boat), replaced your rig including just boom, changed ownership, replaced your old man seat for a lighter one and or replaced your rudder or installed a pedestal you need to have your boat remeasured.
 This is not an exhaustive list.
 Measurement isn't just about weight, and we have identified a few key areas that we will want to measure as part of the process.
 However again I reiterate it is the owner's responsibility to ensure their hold a valid measurement certificate.

-If you wish to arrange measurement, please make contact and I can give you the best options on location.
-There are other places we can measure your boat that are considerably cheaper than the Royal if you are not a Club member.
-Contact me for more details.

-I have a mental list of those that require measurement so if you are not sure if you should be remeasure feel free to contact me and we can discuss.
+If you wish to arrange measurement, please make contact and the Technical Chairman will give you the best options on location.
+There are other places we can measure your boat that are considerably cheaper than the Royal Lymington if you are not a Club member.
+Contact Cy Grisley for more details.
+The Technical Chairman has a mental list of those that require measurement so if you are not sure if you should be remeasured feel free to contact him to discuss it.